ryantanrk/PopcornInfo/README.md

 All data used by this web application is from [The Movie Database (TMDb)](https://www.themoviedb.org/)

 ## To do
-- Company Name in Single Movie and TV view
 - infinite scroller
 - search function